arjunkshah/qzzly/codex_tasks.md

   - [x] **Reason:** To ensure the application can be successfully deployed and made available to users.

 ---

+## MVP Status: ✅ All tasks complete!
+The MVP is feature-complete, tested, and ready for deployment.

 ## Post-MVP / Future Work

 - **Full Backend Integration:** Transition from `localStorage` to a persistent database and backend API.